Why Chia Seeds?

 - Any other combination you can think of

-Simple juice and chia seed pouches made in reusable silicon containers are a great summer treat!
+Simple juice and chia seed pouches made in reusable silicone containers are a great summer treat!

-- 1/4 cup lemon or lime juice (optional- if using a sweeter juice)
+- ¼ cup lemon or lime juice (optional)

 - Mix all ingredients in a pitcher or mason jar.

 - Let sit in the refrigerator overnight so that the chia seeds can hydrate and create a natural gel.

 You can use straight juice and omit the water, but I've found that diluting the juice does not affect the taste much and reduces the natural sugar content.